DavidXArnold/wc/README.md

 # Wc

-Rust implementation of the wc command
+Partial Rust implementation of the wc command

 wc - print newline, word, and byte counts for each file